Update Banner MwSt L Switzerland

 Reduced Rate (2.6% – ermässigter Steuersatz)

-The reduced rate targets essential goods and services, aiming to make them more affordable for the general public.
-Examples of items subject to the reduced rate include:
+The reduced VAT rate of 2.6% targets essential goods and services to make them more affordable for the general public.
+Examples of items subject to this rate include:

 • Food and non-alcoholic beverages